 Once you have made the decision to end the marriage it’s time to plan and prepare for the process of divorce.
-Before signing anything or reaching any agreements or relying on the advice of your best friend, you should seek the advice of an attorney to educate yourself about your rights, the process your facing, and what will be likely outcome.
+Before signing anything or reaching any agreements or relying on the advice of your best friend, you should seek the advice of a Warren County divorce attorney to educate yourself about your rights, the process your facing, and what will be likely outcome.

 General tips on preparing yourself financially, emotionally and for your children are available in our guides section.
 However, an experienced family law attorney can give you a good picture of exactly what you are facing and the steps you need to take in your specific situation.
 Once you know how the law applies to your situation you can then decide whether or not you are eligible to proceed with a divorce, a non-contested divorce or a dissolution.
 A dissolution often is the best alternative to divorce, it saves money, time and emotional stress.
 To see more on the process of dissolution Click Here.

 If a dissolution or non-contested divorce is not possible the next step is to prepare yourself for the filing of your divorce.
 The process begins with your attorney preparing a “complaint” for divorce.
 Along with the filing of the divorce complaint there are a number of important documents that must be prepared and filed.
 These documents include a breakdown of your expenses, income, and debts and, if you have children, documents pertaining to your children.
 It is important that these materials are filled out properly, as the court will use these documents as a source in setting the initial orders that pertain to your support levels and parenting time.
 Our office will assist you in the preparation of all of these documents ensuring that they are done correctly and in a matter most advantageous to securing your position early on in the litigation.

 Once all documents are prepared they are then filed in your counties’ Court of Common Pleas, Domestic Relations Division.
 In addition, all necessary restraining orders and support orders protecting you, your finances and your children, during the pendency of the divorce, will be filed.